terewere/ghanapost-api/README.md

 [documentation](http://161.35.163.133/documentation)

 # Description
 This api allows developers to get their desired locations in Ghana using digital address and GPS coordinates.
-To start usinng the Ghana Post GPS API, you need an account.
+To start using the Ghana Post GPS API, you need an account.

 # Setting up an Account
-Setting up an account is as easy as possible, simply sign up [Signup Here](http://161.35.163.133/register) .
+To setup an account, simply sign up [Signup Here](http://161.35.163.133/register) .
 When you complete the signup form a verification mail will be sent to you to verify your email.
 Upon successful verification, you will be generate client detail for access the API.

 # Usage